Your most frequently asked questions about funeral etiquette, answered.

-If the funeral announcement states “in lieu of flowers, please…” or “contributions to xyz would be appreciated” appear in an obituary, take your cue from this request.
-Consider giving at least what you would have spent on flowers and, when you make the donation, include a note saying who it memoralises.
-If you want to make sure that the family knows of your contribution, it is fine to mention it in a sympathy card or in person.
+If the funeral announcement states ‘in lieu of flowers, please…’ or ‘contributions to xyz would be appreciated’ appear in an obituary, take your cue from this request.
+Give what you can afford, and when you make the donation, include a note saying who it memorialises.
+If you want to make sure that the family knows of your contribution, mention it in a sympathy card or in person.

 Keep in touch

 The months following a death is when grieving family and friends need the most support.
 Don’t bombard anyone straight away, but a text message or a handwritten note a few weeks after the service will let them know that you care.

 If the wake is catered, don’t overdo it.
 Have something light to eat before you go.
 If alcohol is served, either abstain or limit yourself to one or two drinks.

 Plan ahead, check traffic, ask your babysitter to come a few hours in advance – whatever you need to do to make sure you get there in time, do it.
 No one wants to be waiting around for latecomers or have an emotional eulogy interrupted by someone lurking at the back.
 Aim to get there at least 20 minutes before the service starts.